-Maybe it is time for Washington to unleash South Park characters Stan, Kyle, Kenny and Cartman on China’s trade team this week.
+Maybe it is time for Washington to unleash South Park characters Stan, Kyle, Kenny and Cartman on China’s trade team.
 After all, what could possibly go wrong?

 Even though the ruling Communist Party, headed by President Xi Jinping, appears to have skin as thin as a praying mantis, surely they would not take offense?

 Political satire, of course, is ingrained in democracies and mass-produced.
 In the United States, The Simpsons, Family Guy and South Park have at times cut a controversial swath through the cultural underbelly of Uncle Sam.